 Los Angeles, I’m Yours was Kyle Fitzpatrick’s site focused on Los Angeles which grew to feature the work of 26 contributors writing about art, culture, design, lifestyle and interviewing “tastemakers.”
 And then it stopped.

 Los Angeles is My Beat is Ellen Bloom‘s blog about Los Angeles and her experiences in it.
 The description provided by her website states “L.A. is my beat…. from Boyle Heights to the Beach…. from Manchester to Mulholland… from the first stitch… to the very last.”

 Los Angeles Love Affair is the blog of Jamie Diane Poster, “San Fernando Valley native and Los Angeles enthusiast.”

 The Los Angeles Obscura Society was created to offer a “real world exploration arm of Atlas Obscura, seeking out secret histories, unusual access, and opportunities to explore strange and overlooked places hidden all around us.”

 LOS ANGELES PAST (2006-2014)

-Los Angeles Resident Tourist is Clare Auchterlonie’s guide to “day trips, hiking trails, historic sites, city, county and state parks, walking tours, train tours, bus tours, driving tours, unusual museums, missions, libraries, public art, stairways, local events, gardens, wildlife viewing, river walks, urban safaris and more.”
+Los Angeles Resident Tourist was British immigrant Clare Auchterlonie’s guide to “day trips, hiking trails, historic sites, city, county and state parks, walking tours, train tours, bus tours, driving tours, unusual museums, missions, libraries, public art, stairways, local events, gardens, wildlife viewing, river walks, urban safaris and more.”

 LOS ANGELES REVISITED (2010-present)